-Here’s how to count kicks:
+Here’s one way to count kicks:

-- Starting in your third trimester (or earlier, if you’re high-risk), take time count how long it takes for your baby to make 10 movements including kicks, jabs, or pokes.
+- Starting in your third trimester (or earlier, if you’re high-risk), take time to count how long it takes for your baby to make 10 movements including kicks, jabs, or pokes.

 - Repeat this process each day, preferably at the same time of day.